splitcomma/pda-project/README.md

 conda --version
 ```

-install a few key packages.
+Install a few key packages.
 In the Anaconda Prompt, type
 ```
 conda install jupyter
 ```